 Spy x Family by Tatsuya Endo

-Spy x Family by Tatsuya Endo is am action comedy manga, so it is as action-packed as it is fun to read.
-With a core group of characters that develop incredibly over the course of the chapters both individually and as a unit, it's impossible not to love.
+Spy x Family by Tatsuya Endo is an action comedy manga, so it is as action-packed as it is fun to read.
+With a core group of characters that develop incredibly over the course of the chapters both individually and as a unit, it’s impossible not to love.

 As far as characters go, Spy x Family features a lot of interesting and likable personalities.
 Loid and Yor are two of my favorites, but Anya is the shining star of the bunch with her funny expressions and remarks.
 The faces she makes are comedy gold.
 She also has a big heart, which adds a lot of endearing moments to this series as well.

-This is a family of mysterious misfits that share more in common than they realize; Each with secrets of their own that makes for an interesting dynamic, and this in turn, adds a lot of humor to the dialogue and interactions between them.
-And of course, there’s the fact that Anya knows everyone’s secrets, but keeps this a secret as well, that makes this scenario that much more comical.
+This is a family of mysterious misfits that share more in common than they realize; Each with secrets of their own that make for an interesting dynamic, and this in turn, adds a lot of humor to the dialogue and interactions between them.
+And of course, there’s the fact that Anya knows everyone’s secrets, but keeps this a secret as well, which makes this scenario that much more comical.

 Spy x Family kept me laughing, but it also moved me as well.
 I feel deeply connected to the plight of its characters, which keeps me emotionally invested in the series.
 A big part of its appeal is its thrilling and dramatic scenes, but its story keeps you hooked also.
-For these reasons and more, it's one of the best new comedy manga series to release within quite some time!
+For these reasons and more, it’s one of my favorite new comedy manga series to release within quite some time!

 An anime for Spy x Family began airing in April 2022.
 It’s fun experiencing the series in action, but I highly recommend checking out the manga too!